shariq/local_loopy_networks/WORKLOG.md

+# November 18, 2017

+Started working at Scale, so didn't have much time recently.
+But all the bugs are fixed and now we need to improve defaults, and make the code faster.
+Today I'll get this running on some droplets.

 # November 8, 2017

 I'm starting to be more OK with just working a lot at a consistent pace without being super productive.
 Maybe the path to being super productive is accept where I'm at now, and push incrementally to be more focused.